 The momentum in hiking footwear is moving away from bulky boots toward lightweight shoes and even trail runners that are faster and more comfortable.
 You do lose some ankle support when carrying a heavy pack or traversing rocky trails, but the weight savings and feathery feel are worth it for many.
-Our team of avid hikers and backpackers donned countless pairs of shoes to narrow in on the streamlined selection of 18 models you see below.
-These are our favorite hiking shoes of 2024, from ultralight options for fast-and-light trips to more supportive models for carrying a full pack.
-For more background information, see our hiking shoe comparison table and buying advice below the picks.
-And if you prefer an over-the-ankle style, see our article on the best hiking boots.
+Our team of avid hikers and backpackers donned countless pairs of shoes to narrow in on the streamlined selection of 15 models you see below, from ultralight options for fast-and-light trips to more supportive models for carrying a full pack.
+For more background information, see our comparison table and buying advice below the picks, as well as our breakdown on how we approach the testing process.
+Finally, while this article includes both men's and women's styles, we've also put together a dedicated list of the best women's hiking shoes

 Our Team's Hiking Shoe Picks